vcoda/magma/README.md

 Magma is all about initialization.
 It was designed with simplicity of object construction in mind.
 Initialization exploit C++ RAII idiom with constructor overloading and default parameters that can be omitted.
 Also library has a lot of pre-defined state objects, so developer can use them without initialization of custom states.
-With this approach construction of most complex Vulkan object - VkPipeline - takes a few lines of code.
+With this approach construction of most complex Vulkan object - VkPipeline - takes only a dozen lines of code.

 All objects are inherited from two types: Dispatchable and NonDispatchable, according to API specification.
 These types in turn are inherited from base Object class.
 Render state objects are simply structures that inherited from Vulkan structures and has plenty of constructors to conveniently initialize state description.
-They don't have any additional members, so user can safely cast an array of state objects to array of Vulkan structures.
+They don't have any additional members, so user can safely cast an array of state objects to an array of Vulkan structures.
 All state objects have ::hash() method, which can be used to quickly lookup similar pipeline states in the cache instead of creating new one.

 The library was designed with zero or almost zero overhead in mind.
 While C++ exceptions are heavily used during object